-Masayuki Fukuda is a partner of Nagashima Ohno & Tsunematsu (Tokyo office).
+Masayuki Fukuda is a partner at Nagashima Ohno & Tsunematsu (Tokyo office).
 He has an LL.M. from the University of Pennsylvania and is qualified to practise in Tokyo (1995) and New York (2000).
-He has extensive experience and skills in project finance, structured finance, real estate finance and other finance and corporate transactions.
-Recently he was involved in setting up private funds investing in wind power plants and cross-border private equity/debt investment in a Cambodian power generation business and various other domestic and cross-border investment and transactions.
+He has extensive experience and skills in project finance, structured finance, real estate finance and other finance and banking transactions.
+Recently he was involved in setting up a joint venture between a power retail business, private funds investing in a domestic and cross-border power generation business, and various other domestic and cross-border investment and finance transactions.
 He is a member of the project finance group of the firm and has lectured on the "liberalisation of the electrical power business in Japan" as a member of the power law committee (energy, environment, natural resources and infrastructure law section) at the annual conference of the International Bar Association (2014).